World Bank warning: Global economy is at risk of recession

 The World Bank report also noted that rising interest rates in developed economies like the United States and Europe will attract investment capital from poorer countries, thereby depriving them of crucial domestic investment.
 At the same time, the report said, those high interest rates will slow growth in developed countries at a time when Russia’s invasion of Ukraine has kept world food prices high.

+“Russia’s invasion of Ukraine has added major new costs,” World Bank President David Malpass said on a call with reporters.
+“The outlook is particularly devastating for many of the poorest economies where poverty reduction is already ground to a halt and access to electricity, fertilizer, food and capital is likely to remain limited for a prolonged period.”

-The impact of a global downturn would fall particularly hard on poorer countries in such areas as Saharan Africa, where the World Bank predicts per capita income will grow just 1.2% in 2023 and 2024.
-That is such a tepid pace that poverty rates could rise.
+The impact of a global downturn would fall particularly hard on poorer countries in such areas as Saharan Africa, which is home to 60% of the world’s poor.
+The World Bank predicts per capita income will grow just 1.2% in 2023 and 2024, which is such a tepid pace that poverty rates could rise.

-“Weakness in growth and business investment will compound the already devastating reversals in education, health, poverty, and infrastructure and the increasing demands from climate change,” said David Malpass, president of the World Bank.
+“Weakness in growth and business investment will compound the already devastating reversals in education, health, poverty and infrastructure and the increasing demands from climate change,” Malpass said.
+“Addressing the scale of these challenges will require significantly more resources for development and global public goods.”

+Along with seeking new financing so it can lend more to poorer countries, Malpass said, the World Bank is, among other things, seeking to improve its lending terms that would increase debt transparency, “especially for the rising share of poor countries that are at high risk of debt distress.”

 The report follows a similarly gloomy forecast a week earlier from Kristina Georgieva, the head of the International Monetary Fund, the global lending agency.
 Georgieva estimated on CBS’ “Face the Nation” that one-third of the world will fall into recession this year.

 “For most of the world economy, this is going to be a tough year, tougher than the year we leave behind,” Georgieva said.
 “Why?
-Because the three big economies — U.S., E.U., China — are all slowing down simultaneously.”
+Because the three big economies — U.S., EU, China — are all slowing down simultaneously.”

 The World Bank projects that the European Union’s economy won’t grow at all next year after having expanded 3.3% in 2022.
-It foresees China growing 4.3%, nearly a percentage point lower than it had previously forecast, and about half the pace that Beijing posted in 2021.
+It foresees China growing 4.3%, nearly a percentage point lower than it had previously forecast and about half the pace that Beijing posted in 2021.

 The bank expects developing countries to fare better, growing 3.4% this year, the same as in 2022, though still only about half the pace of 2021.
 It forecasts Brazil’s growth slowing to 0.8% in 2023, down from 3% last year.
 In Pakistan, it expects the economy to expand just 2% this year, one-third of last year’s pace.